First Look at What's Coming to Netflix in July 2020 - What's on Netflix

 - Under the Riccione Sun (2020) N – Italian romantic teenage drama movie.

-- Unsolved Mysteries (Season 15) N – A reboot of the classic series where it looks into several unsolved cases.
+- Unsolved Mysteries (Season 15) N – A reboot of the classic series where it looks into several unsolved cases and paranormal stories.
 Produced by the same team behind Stranger Things.

 - Winchester (2018) – Helen Mirren stars in this biopic of the firearm heiress Sarah Winchester.